c/- DC Conferences Pty Ltd

 In return for their support, the Australian Pain Society provides opinions regarding educational and research activity within the Australian context.
 We discourage participation of our office bearers in commercial activities or participation in advisory committees.

-We also note specific untied grants currently received from Mundipharma and Janssen-Cilag to support the long standing and prestigious joint Australian Pain Society and Australian Pain Relief Association PhD scholarship program.
+We also note specific untied grants currently received from Seqirus and Mundipharma to support the long standing and prestigious joint Australian Pain Society and Australian Pain Relief Association PhD scholarship program.

 Click here to download the APS Declaration of Interest Policy Statement, July 2015, as a PDF.